JAMA April 02, 2019

 Composite of all-cause mortality or hospitalization for worsening heart failure

-Key result: Catheter ablation significantly reduced the rate of the primary composite endpoint of death or heart failure hospitalization compared to medical therapy.
+Key result: Catheter ablation significantly lowered the rate of a composite of death from any cause or hospitalization for worsening heart failure compared to medical therapy.

 2020